 Now the result is 3.
 The item MOU is in the third position in the array as we started the array from A1 this time.

-Here, you get the result as #N/A. The question mark matches a single character and there is no item with a single character after Har and hence it returns #N/A.
+Here, you get the result as #N/A. The question mark matches a single character and there is no item with a single character after Har so it returns #N/A.

 Now the result is 2.
-Here as the value of type parameter is 1, the position of the largest value that is less than or equal to 48 is returned.
+Here, as the value of the type parameter is 1, the position of the largest value that is less than or equal to 48 is returned.

 Now the result is 5.
-Here as the value of type parameter is omitted, it has the default value 1.
+Here, as the value of the type parameter is omitted, it has the default value of 1.
 Hence, the position of the largest value that is less than or equal to 62 is returned.

-Example 8: Enter details in the A column as in the following image.
+Example 8: Enter details in the A column as shown in the following image.

 Now the result is 4.
-Here as the value of type parameter is -1, the position of the smallest value that is greater than 68 is returned.
+Here, as the value of the type parameter is -1, the position of the smallest value that is greater than 68 is returned.

 Now the result is 6.
-Here as the value of type parameter is -1, the position of the smallest value that is greater than 43 is returned.
+Here, as the value of the type parameter is -1, the position of the smallest value that is greater than 43 is returned.

 Match function business examples

-Let's move on with more business examples of MATCH function usage.
+Let's move on to some business examples of MATCH function usage.

 We are using a match formula to find out if the price has been set for a product.

-The business' products have been layout in a Microsoft Excel.
+The business products have been laid out in Microsoft Excel.
 We are now trying to find out where a product is in the list.
-Thanks to Match function in Excel, it is very easy to find it.
+Thanks to the match function in Excel, it is easy to find it.

 The product has been listed.
 But, we are trying to find out the price of the product.
-But, we'd know the price of a product, and we'd want to answer if the price is right.
-This is why we find IF and MATCH formulas useful.
+But, we'd know the price of a product, and we'd want to know if the price is right.
+This is why we find the IF and MATCH formulas useful.

-Example 16: Did we Send Right Details and Information?
+Example 16: Did we send the right details and information?

 Example 18: Complete Text

-The whole data has been layout as text, and we are looking for a product.
-We are using the same data as previous one.
+The whole data set has been laid out as text, and we are looking for a product.
+We are using the same data as in the previous one.

 Example 19: Is Our Product in Another Spreadsheet?

-We have now gone from having our data in one sheet, and would like to verify that the same data in one is matching the other.
+We have now gone from having our data in one sheet, and would like to verify that the same data in both matches.